Paul Ridley-Smith LLB, MBA (Columbia)

 Dr David Prentice BEng (HONS), PhD, FEngNZ

 Chief Executive and Non-Independent Director

-David is Chief Executive of Trustpower Limited and a non-independent Director on the Board.
+David is Chief Executive of Trustpower Limited and a non-independent Director on the Board (since 26 July 2019).
 He was appointed CEO in Jan 2020 in an acting capacity following the departure of the previous CEO, Vince Hawksworth.

 David was most recently the Chair of the Interim Committee for Climate Change – an independent organisation tasked with providing analysis and recommendations to Government regarding emissions from agriculture and electricity generation.
 Prior to this, he was Chief Executive and Managing Director of Opus International Consultants, an NZX listed global infrastructure professional services company employing around 3000 people in 80 offices.
 He also served on the Board of Directors for Opus as a non-independent and executive board member.

 David graduated from the University of Edinburgh with a Bachelor of Engineering (Hons) degree and a PhD in Engineering and came to New Zealand as a Civil Engineer in 1997.
 He was Chairman of Business New Zealand’s Infrastructure sub-group for 5 years, is a member of the Institute of Directors, and a Fellow of Engineering New Zealand.
 David was also appointed as Chair of Martin Jenkins in Dec 2019.